aabcliu/TBFV4J/Illustrative Example/derivation_process.md

 The theoretical derivation process presented here is a continuation and supplementary explanation of Section 4-Illustrative Example in the article.

-The theoretical derivation process presented here is a continuation and supplementary explanation of Section 4 - Illustrative Example in the article.

 For the first functional scenario: